 Were there key any turning points in your journey into a degree?

 I remember having a conversation in end of my first year regarding what job I wanted to pursue.
-At first I though I wanted to go down the barrister route, but after doing some research I found I actually wanted to work as a solicitor.
-After having a conversation with my tutor I realised I had to get tons of experience and get involved with societies in order to prepare my CV for this competitive career.
-I also remembers what Judge Lancaster said to me and my friend, after we won the University of Cumbria Mooting Competition regarding our advocacy performance and that motivated me to keep going despite any hurdles.
-It also kept me going when I wasn’t successful at securing vacation schemes or work experience placements.
+At first I thought I wanted to go down the barrister route, but after doing some research I found I actually wanted to work as a solicitor.
+After having a conversation with my tutor I realised that I had to get tonnes of experience and get involved with societies in order to prepare my CV for this competitive career.

 What tips or advice would you give to someone from your area?